SirKitoGio/Personal-Website/README.md

-README.md Content
-Personal Portfolio Website
-ITCC504 - Multimedia Development Performance Task
-This project is a professional 4-page personal website developed for Jose Rizal University.
-It showcases my academic progress and professional experience, transitioning from basic HTML requirements into a modern, CSS-enhanced portfolio.

-Key Features

-Professional Resume: A landing page detailing my IT education and technical experience, including my role at UnionDigital Bank.

-Certification Showcase: A responsive grid featuring credentials from CompTIA, Microsoft, and DataCamp .

-Themed Galleries: Custom-styled pages for Family, Friends, and Inspirations using CSS Grid and Flexbox.

-Interactive Navigation: A persistent navigation system allowing seamless movement between all project sections.

-Technical Stack

-HTML5: Core structure and semantic elements.
-CSS3: Custom layouts, responsive grids, and visual styling.
-VS Code: Primary development environment.

-File Structure

-personal.html: Main portfolio and resume. family.html: Dedicated family background page. friends.html: Social and professional circles gallery. inspiration.html: 4-picture motivational and goal-oriented grid.

-To make your repository accessible to everyone, it is best to provide setup instructions for both macOS and Windows.
-While the Git commands are identical, the terminal commands for opening files and navigating directories differ slightly.

-Here is the updated README.md with a dedicated Windows section.

 Personal Portfolio Website
 ITCC504 - Multimedia Development Performance Task
 This project is a professional 4-page personal website developed for Jose Rizal University.
 It showcases my academic progress and professional experience, transitioning from basic HTML requirements into a modern, CSS-enhanced portfolio.